CanDIG/CanDIGv2/docs/install-candig.md

 Optional modules follow the `#` and include various monitoring components, workflow execution, and some older modules not generally installed.
  </details>

-### New

-`install-all` will perform all of the steps of the old method (section below) including the conda install, building images explicitly. **Note**: On Mac M1, you will not be able to use make install-all; instead, use the conda installation instructions as described above.
+`install-all` will perform all of the steps to deploy CanDIG including the conda install, building images explicitly. **Note**: On Mac M1, you will not be able to use make install-all; instead, use the conda installation instructions as described above.
 Build-all will then build and compose the containers for you.

 ```bash